-The benefits of the project are simple: provide local customers cost effective retail electric power at rates at least 15-percent below what PG&E offers; and provide the level of transparency, accountability, and local control that only be provided by local public agency governed by a locally elected board.
+The benefits of the project are simple: provide local customers cost effective retail electric power at rates at least 15-percent below what PG&E offers; and provide the level of transparency, accountability, and local control that can only be provided by local public agency governed by a locally elected board.

 The path to implementation is also well understood.
 SSJID received necessary approval from the San Joaquin Local Agency Formation Commission to provide retail electric power in December 2014.
-Now, SSJID must favorably win two court cases to become the owner/operator of the local electric distribution system.
+Now, SSJID must win two court cases to become the owner and operator of the local electric distribution system.
 One case would authorize SSJID to purchase the local electric distribution system from PG&E, and the second would determine a fair price to pay PG&E for the system.
 If successful, then SSJID will start implementing a detailed transition plan towards delivering power to the region.